Ergodic Achievable Rate Analysis and Optimization of RIS-assisted Millimeter-Wave MIMO Communication Systems: Simulation Results

-In Fig.~\ref{bench_comp}, we compare the proposed algorithm with two state-of-the-art benchmarks that assume the knowledge of perfect instantaneous CSI. \begin{itemize} \item Alternating optimization based algorithm (AO) \cite{9110912}: The transmit covariance matrix $\mathbf{Q}$ and each unit of the reflection coefficients of the RIS $\{\theta_i\}_{\forall i}$ are alternately optimized until convergence.
+In Fig.~\ref{bench_comp}, we compare the rate performance achieved by the proposed algorithm with statistical CSI against two state-of-the-art benchmarks that assume the knowledge of perfect instantaneous CSI (I-CSI). \begin{itemize} \item Alternating optimization based algorithm (AO) \cite{9110912}: The transmit covariance matrix $\mathbf{Q}$ and each unit of the reflection coefficients of the RIS $\{\theta_i\}_{\forall i}$ are alternately optimized until convergence.
 Note that the closed-form solution at each step is obtained. \item Truncated-SVD-based beamforming (T-SVD-BF) \cite{9234098}: By exploiting the sparse structure of the mmWave communication, work \cite{9234098} first proposes a manifold-based method to optimize the reflection coefficients of the RIS, then adopts the water-filling algorithm to handle the active beamforming at the BS.
-Note that no alternating process is needed and each step only needs to be executed once. \end{itemize} It is found that our proposed algorithm outperforms T-SVD-BF and performs a little worse than the AO-based algorithm.
-When SNR is low, our proposed algorithm performs much worse than the AO-based algorithm because $C_{Jen2}$ is a little smaller than the Monte-Carlo results in low-SNR regime as shown in Fig.~\ref{ecapacity_app}.
+Note that no alternating process is needed and each step only needs to be executed once. \end{itemize} Note that the curve ``Not Optimized'' indicates that $\mathbf{Q} = \frac{P_T}{N_b} \mathbf{I}_{N_b}$ and $\mathbf{\Theta}$ is randomly generated by setting the phases $\{\theta_l\}_{\forall l}$ as uniformly and independently distributed in $[0,2\pi)$.
+The curve ``Proposed Algorithm'' is obtained through the following procedure: $\mathbf{Q}$ and $\mathbf{\Theta}$ are first obtained by \textbf{Algorithm} \ref{alg_overall}, based on which Monte-Carlo simulations are performed to get the corresponding ergodic achievable rate.
+It is found that our proposed algorithm outperforms T-SVD-BF.
+When SNR is low, our proposed algorithm performs much worse than the AO-based algorithm.
+Nevertheless, when SNR is larger than -5 dB, the proposed algorithm approaches the AO-based algorithm, with about 3 bits/s/Hz performance loss.
 The AO-based algorithm performs best because it has closed-form solution in each step and converges to a stationary point.
-However, when the number of reflection units of the RIS is large, its computational complexity is very high, which is not suitable in practice.
-The T-SVD-BF method exploits the sparse structure of the mmWave communication and runs very fast.
+However, when the number of reflection units at the RIS is large, its computational complexity is very high, which is not suitable in practice.
+The T-SVD-BF method exploits the sparse structure of the mmWave channel and runs very fast.
 However, its performance is the worst.
 Note that both the AO-based algorithm and the T-SVD-BF method need perfect instantaneous CSI, which is difficult to obtain.
 Nevertheless, our proposed algorithm only needs the statistical CSI and its performance is attractive.